 - Layer the liquor and coffee by pouring the coffee down a spoon on top of the booze for a fancier presentation.

 - Add ice to the glass for a cold version.

 Dinner and drinks

-Depending upon where in the world you’re drinking carajillo, you can enjoy it with a variety of small plates, after a large meal or with brunch.
+Depending upon where in the world you’re drinking carajillo, you can enjoy it with a variety of small plates, after a large meal (perhaps with some Turkish Delight), or with brunch.

 Create a Spanish feast of tapas like patatas bravas and pan con tomate and a main like Paella.
 Stick with the evening's theme and sip sangria during dinner.
 As the evening winds down, pass the carajillo — your soon-to-be favorite caffeinated cocktail — to keep the party going!

 Visit Our Shop.